 As previously touched upon, a quick and easy application process is where this should start.

 This means clear guidelines and communication throughout, detailing, in plain English, what they need to do and when, where they are in the process, and what the lender’s decision is and why that decision was made.
 Making the process as simple as possible for the user, with limited manual inputs of information will ensure that a user’s experience is quick and easy, meaning they are less likely to drop off halfway through and apply for lending elsewhere.

-At Esme, we remain laser focussed on the platform functionality and customer proposition to offer a quick and easy application process for all our customers.
+At Esme, we remain laser focused on the platform functionality and customer proposition to offer a quick and easy application process for all our customers.
 Whilst 2020 has presented challenges to all businesses, we have used the time to invest in our customer experience, our smarter decision-making capability, and our enhanced automation capability, allowing us to support our customers now and into the future.

 5. What does your version of Lending 3.0 look like?

 We are building an environment where access to lending is fully digital, automated, fast, flexible and affordable for SMEs.
 We aim to take the complexity out of securing finance by creating a low-touch digital journey to support SMEs as and when they need access to funding.